Our Books

 Suicide Survivors' Club: A Family's Journey Through the Death of Their Loved One

 This book is the winner of a Midwest Book Award (Autobiography/Memoir).
-In this hopeful five-book set, a mother, Rebecca Anderson, and her three children ages 5, 7, and 19 share their story after the suicide death of husband and father Don, in 2002.
+In this hopeful five-part book set, a mother, Rebecca Anderson, and her three children ages 5, 7, and 19 share their story after the suicide death of husband and father Don, in 2002.

 Their reflections are captured in their own words and through poignant art by artist/storyteller Laurie Phillips.